IceKirby/kirafan-timer/README.md

 - `start`: A string with the `August 3 2018, 18:00` format indicating when the event starts.
 - `end`: A string with the `August 3 2018, 18:00` format indicating when the event ends.
 - `info`: Optional.
 A string that will be displayed as a tooltip after the name.
+- `markers`: Optional.
+An object listing markers to be added to the progress bar.
+Keys will be used as a label for the marker, and the value must be a string with the `August 3 2018, 18:00` defining the marker's time.
 - `keepAfterFinished`: Optional.
 Similar to an event's keepAfterFinished, but specific to a timer.
 Using this property on individual timers is preferred over using them on the Event level.

 #### Login Days Events